Table of Contents

 This site from the Mid-Continent Public Library in Independence, Mo., taps one of the nation’s largest genealogy collections.

-Contributors here collaborate to build a single, unified family tree, with pages for more than 2.8 million people and 400,000 places.
+Contributors here collaborate to build a single, unified family tree, with millions of pages for people and places.
 Register to add your tree; upload your family tree as a GEDCOM; and share documents, photos and stories.

 Find your family history in 2 billion items at 10,000 of the world’s libraries, then click to see holdings nearest you using WorldCat.
 (You may also be able to borrow the books you discover using interlibrary loan.)